-For your start up business plans start with a concise, clear overview of your business model that answers the question – What is this business?
+For your startup business plans start with a concise, clear overview of your business model that answers the question – What is this business?
 Whom are theirs, customers and product or service?
 A few well-crafted sentences will suffice.
-This introduction begins the process of “selling” your startup to possible Kabbage loans.
+This introduction begins the process of “selling” your startup to possible Kabbage loans – read the review.

 Description of Startup

 Begin with an overview of your industry and the marketplace trends.
 Then describe how your new business fits into the current economic landscape.
 Tell how you plan to fulfill previously unfulfilled needs for paying customers.
 Free templates for business plans include these fields for completion for a simple business plan.

 This part of your business plan is your tactical map of sales strategies to reach those paying customers.
 Illustrate your target customer with details of their demographic, geographic and psychographic characteristics.
 State your competition’s sales revenue, based on your market research, and how this relates to your financial projections in the upcoming section.
 Be sure to review how businesses succeed for important points to include in your document

 Who are your competitors?
 What are their strengths and weaknesses?
 What are their marketing strategies?
 Here is where you will show your new firms point of difference as compared to this existing businesses.

 How will you achieve the goals you set forth in your financial projections and marketing strategy?
 This includes your human resources chart, roles, and responsibilities of key executives.
 Individual departments and their reporting structure will be included.
 Illustrate the flow from the customer, through the company, to final delivery with flow charts and graphs.
 This level of clarity really helps investors understand your business model.

 A vital section of your business plan is the financials.
 Here is where your ideas and concepts become real numbers.